gaiusmathew/stripe-payment-plugin/README.md

 # Stripe VendureIO plugin

-This plugin enables payments to be processed by [Stripe](https://www.stripe.com/).
+This plugin enables payments to be processed by stripe [Stripe](https://www.stripe.com/).

 ## Requirements